TREF reference documents

 - Statistics for 2016 (as at 31.12.2016)

 - Statistics for 2015 (as at 31.12.2015)

 - Statistics for 2013 (as at 31.12.2013)

 In accordance with the CERN Staff Rules & Regulations, periodic reviews of the financial and social conditions of members of the personnel consist of a five-yearly general review of financial and social conditions and an annual review of basic salaries, stipends, subsistence allowances and family benefits.

 The purpose of the five-yearly review is to ensure that the financial and social conditions offered by the Organization allow it to recruit and retain the staff members required for the execution of its mission from all its Member States.
 These staff members must be of the highest competence and integrity.

-The five-yearly Review 2015 (Management proposals submitted for approval to Council in December 2015):
+The five-yearly Review 2021 (Management proposal submitted for approval to Council in June 2020):

 Code of Conduct